Skip to content

 This is especially critical for retaining senior engineers, who are driven by the freedom to solve complex problems their own way.

-1. Your job is to provide crystal-clear context.
+1. Provide crystal-clear context.
 What is the goal?
 Why does it matter to the business?
 Once that’s clear, step back.
-Let the experts - your engineers - figure out the best way to build it.
-They’ll come up with better solutions and feel a powerful sense of ownership over the result.
+Let the engineers figure out the best way to build it.
+They’ll come up with better solutions and feel a powerful sense of ownership.

-2. Frame your guidance as an apprenticeship, especially with junior engineers.
-Clearly define the areas where they have the authority to make decisions.
+2. Frame guidance as an apprenticeship, especially with junior engineers.
+Define the areas where they have authority to decide.
 When they make a mistake, treat it as a coaching moment, not a failure.
-As they grow, intentionally expand their scope of autonomy.
+As they grow, intentionally expand their scope.

-3. The urge to jump in and solve a problem for your team is strong.
-Resist it.
+3. Resist the urge to jump in and solve.
 The most helpful managers watch, listen and let their people struggle a bit first.
-Help is most appreciated when someone has already wrestled with a problem and truly needs a hand.
-Intervening too early just feels like a lack of trust.
+Help is most appreciated after someone has wrestled with a problem.
+Intervening too early reads as lack of trust.

 Principle 4: The Chore Chart Principle

 There’s a strange magic to a simple chore chart on a refrigerator.
 A kid who complains about cleaning their room will suddenly do it with enthusiasm for a single gold star.
-The star has no cash value, but its power is immense.
+The star has no cash value.
+Its power is immense.
 It makes progress visible.
-It makes effort feel acknowledged.
-It builds momentum.
+Effort feels acknowledged.
+Momentum builds.

-This household tool perfectly illustrates one of the most powerful discoveries in workplace psychology: the single most powerful motivator at work is making consistent, meaningful progress-even small wins.
+This household tool illustrates one of the most powerful findings in workplace psychology: the single most powerful motivator at work is making consistent, meaningful progress - even small wins.

-It even triggers a dopamine hit in our brains, making us want to achieve the next win.
+It even triggers a dopamine hit that makes us want to earn the next win.

-A manager’s job is to be a “catalyst” for that progress by removing obstacles and a “nourisher” of the people doing the work by offering encouragement and support.
+A manager’s job is to be a catalyst for that progress by removing obstacles - and a nourisher of the people doing the work, through encouragement and support.

 1. A six-month project with no visible milestones is a recipe for demoralization.
-Work with your product manager and senior engineer to break down huge projects into small, achievable tasks that can be completed every few days.
-Each closed ticket is a gold star that refuels the team’s motivation.
+Work with your PM and senior engineer to break big projects into small, achievable tasks that can be completed every few days.
+Each closed ticket is a gold star that refuels motivation.

-2. Start your day by asking two questions: (1) “What one thing can I do today to catalyze progress for my team?” (e.g. unblock a PR, get an answer from another team).
-(2) “What one thing can I do to nourish them?” (e.g. give a specific piece of praise in Slack, check in on someone who seems stressed).
+2. Start the day with two questions: (1) “What one thing can I do today to catalyze progress?” (unblock a PR, get an answer from another team).
+(2) “What one thing can I do to nourish them?” (specific praise in Slack, check in on someone who seems stressed).

 3. Don’t wait for the big release party to celebrate.
-Acknowledge the small victories along the way.
-A shout-out for a clever refactor, a nasty bug fixed, or a well-written piece of documentation shows that you value the hard work that happens every day.
+A shout-out for a clever refactor, a nasty bug fixed, a well-written doc.
+Acknowledge the hard work that happens every day.

 Setbacks are more powerful than wins.
-A single frustrating blocker can wipe out the positive feelings from a week of small victories.
+One frustrating blocker can wipe out a week of small victories.

-This means a manager’s most important job is to be an inhibitor remover.
-Your primary function is to aggressively clear the path for your team.
+Which means a manager’s most important job is inhibitor removal.
+Your primary function is to aggressively clear the path for the team.

 The inhibitors are everywhere: